-If you get services that are excluded (not covered), you must pay for them yourself, except under the specific conditions listed below.
+If you get services that are excluded (not covered), you must pay for them yourself except under the specific conditions listed below.
 Even if you receive the excluded services at an emergency facility, the excluded services are still not covered, and our plan will not pay for them.
 The only exception is if the service is appealed and decided upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
 (For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this document.)

-Acupuncture Available for people with chronic low back pain under certain circumstances Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
+Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care ✓ Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Experimental medical and surgical procedures, equipment, and medications.
-May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
+Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Not covered under any condition Experimental medical and surgical procedures, equipment, and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
+Fees charged for care by your immediate relatives or members of your household.
+Not covered under any condition Full-time nursing care in your home.
+Not covered under any condition

-Fees charged for care by your immediate relatives or members of your household. ✓ Full-time nursing care in your home. ✓ Home-delivered meals This benefit is limited to 14 home- delivered meals following a qualifying inpatient hospital or SNF stay.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Home-delivered meals This benefit is limited to 14 home-delivered meals following a qualifying inpatient hospital or SNF stay.
 Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
-We cover 120 hours per year of Papa services Infertility testing and treatment or any sexual enhancement services √ Naturopath services (uses natural or alternative treatments). √ Non-emergency services provided to veterans in Veterans Affairs (VA) facilities √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-There is no coverage in excess of the Medicare benefit for non-routine dental care under Orthopedic shoes or supportive devices for the feet Physician/Practitioner services.
-Shoes that are part of a leg brace and are included in the cost of the brace.
+Not covered under any condition Naturopath services (uses natural or alternative treatments).
+Not covered under any condition Non-emergency services provided to veterans in Veterans Affairs (VA) facilities Not covered under any condition Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+There is no coverage in excess of the Medicare benefit for non-routine dental care under Physician/Practitioner services.
+Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.